coralproject/talk/docs/architecture-metadata.md

 const MetadataService = require('services/metadata');
 const CommentModel = require('models/comment');

-// Sets the property `loaded` on the comment with `id=1`.
+// Sets the property `potency` on the comment with `id=1`.
 MetadataService.set(CommentModel, '1', 'potency', 42);
 ```

-Note that the model passed here is the Model itself and not a loaded comment.
+Note that the model passed here is the Model itself and not an individual comment object.
 This allows us to update the value on that document [in an atomic manner](https://github.com/coralproject/talk/blob/c59c09e1f42c51eed3b0d57b7c2882fc7b5edc13/services/metadata.js#L60) for efficiency and to prevent race conditions.

 ### Accessing Metadata

 The metadata api does not contain a `get` method.
-This is so because the metadata object is retrieved through database queries.
-It is up to the code that accesses the objects from the database to handle relevant metadata fields.
+The metadata object is retrieved via database queries along with the rest of the data.

-The metadata object can be queried as any other subdocument without restriction.

-#### Accessing via the Graph
+## Metadata and the Graph

 One of the first principles of GraphQL is that the shape of the graph does not need to be the same as the shape of the data in the database.
 In fact, it probably shouldn't be.